phylum-dev/documentation/docs/artifact_repositories/npm.md

 >
 > Do not accidentally save your token into your shell history.

-A blocked package will show up in `npm` as missing:
+A blocked package will show up in `npm` output as missing:

 ```text
 npm error code E404